This is the featured image of the Multiband Compression to Process Your Kick Drum blog article.

 ~ Fab MB settings band 2 for multiband compression

-Above you can see we have added another band for compression, set to cover the low-mid, mid, and high frequencies.
-In this case, the Threshold we will be set to around -18 dB, the Range to about -5 dB, Attack value to 14%, Release to 34 %, and the Output to 0 dB.
-We will set the Ratio value to around 6.00:1, Knee will be set towards the Hard end and Lookahead at 1 ms. Let’s hear the result.
+Above, we have added another band for compression, set to cover the low-mid, mid, and high frequencies.
+In this case, the Threshold will be set to around -18 dB, the range to about -5 dB, the Attack value to 14%, the Release to 34 %, and the Output to 0 dB.
+We will set the Ratio value to around 6.00:1; the Knee will be put towards the Hard end and look ahead at 1 ms. Let's hear the result.

 ~Kick Drum - Processed With FabFilter Pro - MB